neuronflicker/CTF/UCF/Pwn_bof2/README.md

 When the program runs it waits for input at this point, and overflowing the buffer may overflow into the `correct` variable.

 To test this I first created a file with 64 A characters in.
-This allows use to see how the stack is organised.
+This allows us to see how the stack is organised.
 ```
 > python -c "print('A'*64)" > inp_file.txt
 ```

-First, for this run of the code, we can see that our `correct` variable ends up at 0xffbab10c:
+First, for this run of the code, we can see that our `correct` variable ends up at 0xffbab10c (I guessed this was the `correct` variable as it is set to 0):

 ![Location of 'correct' variable](correct_location.png)